-We believe that in fiscal 2023, inflation, interest rates, and the volatility in the stock market may have had an impact on consumer discretionary spending, and on our sales results and results from operations.
+We believe that in fiscal 2023 and 2024, inflation, interest rates, and the volatility in the stock market may have had an impact on consumer discretionary spending, and on our sales results and results from operations.
 Luxury jewelry and timepiece purchases are considered discretionary spending.
 As such, if inflation, interest rates, and volatility in the stock market could negatively impact consumer discretionary spending, it could also negatively impact our future sales results and operating performance.

-Diamond and gold costs increased in both the last quarter of fiscal 2022 and into fiscal 2023.
-As a result, we have increased retail prices on certain product categories to offset such cost increases.
+The cost of gold and diamonds continued to fluctuate during fiscal 2024 with an increase in the first months of the year, and a decrease in the summer months before increasing once again during the holiday season.
+During fiscal 2023, diamond and gold costs increased throughout the year.
+As a result of these fluctuations, we have increased retail prices on certain product categories to offset such cost increases in fiscal 2023 but maintained retail prices stable during fiscal 2024.
 Refer to Item 1A, Risk Factors, for further information on the potential impacts and risk associated with inflation.